Drunk Driving Accident Charges in Louisiana

-Prosecutors and police officers in Louisiana are very serious about DUI charges that they love meting out stringent penalties on those arrested, particularly when there is a vehicle accident.
+Prosecutors and police officers in Louisiana are very serious about DWI and DUI charges, particularly when there is a vehicle accident.

-If you are arrested for any DUI charge, do not take it lightly.
-Contact a DUI defense attorney like Carl Barkemeyer immediately.
-It doesn't matter whether the DUI charge doesn't involve an accident, do not take it lightly.
-Drunk driving accident charges in Louisiana are far worse than the normal DUI charges.
+If you are arrested for any DWI charge, do not take it lightly.
+It doesn’t matter whether the DWI charge doesn’t involve an accident, do not take it lightly.
+Drunk driving accident charges in Louisiana are far worse than the normal DWI charges.
 It is taken very seriously.
 If you are driving under the influence and accident occurred, it could worsen your case.

 If someone was killed, this is a serious case and it is treated as vehicular homicide.
-If you were intoxicated and you injured someone while driving, it is treated as first-degree negligent injury.
+If you were intoxicated and you injured someone while driving, it is treated as first-degree negligent injuring.

 Even trying to argue that it was the other person that caused the accident because of careless driving on the other party’s side, you could still be penalized if you were partially at fault.
 The authorities are interested in if you were drunk at the time of the accident, and if being under the influence was a cause of the accident.
 In their minds, if you were not under the influence, you would have made better decisions and the accident may have not happened.